sensiblearts/pow/guides/mnesia_cache_store_backend.md

 - Node `b` accepts the session credentials that were created if sign-in occurred on node `a`, and vice versa
 - you can kill and restart `a` or `b` without any downtime from the perspective of the browser session: When you restart a killed server Mnesia will re-sync the cached schema so that each backend node again has a copy of the current cache.

-## Example: Using libcluster's Cluster.Strategy.Epmd strategy to connect a pre-configured set of servers
+## Example: Using libcluster's Cluster.Strategy.Gossip strategy to discover servers dynamically

 TODO

 ## Example: Use of the libcluster's Cluster.Strategy.ErlangHosts to connect servers specified in the .hosts.erlang file

+TODO

+## Example: Using libcluster's Cluster.Strategy.Epmd strategy to connect a pre-configured set of servers

 TODO